rdkcmf/rdk-aamp/README.txt

 langCodePreference		prefered format for normalizing language code.Default is 0. initialBuffer			cached duration before playback start, in seconds.
-Default is 0. maxTimeoutForSourceSetup	Timeout value wait for GStreamer appsource setup to complete.default is 1000.
+Default is 0. maxTimeoutForSourceSetup	Timeout value wait for GStreamer appsource setup to complete.default is 1000. drmDecryptFailThreshold		Retry count on drm decryption failure, default is 10. segmentInjectFailThreshold	Retry count for segment injection discard/failue, default is 10. preCachePlaylistTime		Max time to complete PreCaching default is 0 in minutes
 // String inputs
 licenseServerUrl		URL to be used for license requests for encrypted(PR/WV) assets mapMPD				<domain / host to map> Remap HLS playback url to DASH url for matching domain/host string (.m3u8 to .mpd)